Firojpaudel/Brain_Tumor_Detection/README.md

 ## Installation
 1. Clone the repository: `git clone https://github.com/Firojpaudel/Brain_Tumor_Detection.git`
-2. Also you'll need to install pytorch and would suggest to create a environment
+2. Also you'll need to install pytorch and would suggest to create an environment
 3. And Install the required packages: `pip install -r requirements.txt` inside that environment
    > I used conda